 1.2 The assembling code has the form: BR1/HO/G/EX1.
 Groups of numbers and letters separated by an inclined lines, each with its own relevance and following the rule: first group (BR1) is the coding for the name of the profile, second group (HO), is the coding for the name of the project, the third group (G) is the coding for the name of the level and the last group (EX1) is the coding for the name of the structural element.

 1.3 When the designer is doing the coding, he will try (as much as possible) to code in a realistic manner to ease understanding of the codes.
-For example “BR1” would be bar element, “HO” would be house, “G” – ground floor and “Ex1” – exterior wall 1.
-Thus we will have bar 1, from exterior wall 1 from ground floor for project house.
+For example “BR1” would be bar element, “HO” would be a house, “G” – ground floor and “Ex1” – exterior wall 1.
+Thus we will have bar 1, from exterior wall 1 from the ground floor for the project house.

 1.4 The code can also have the form BR1/HO/G/EX5(EX1).
 This means that “EX5” is identical with “EX1”.

-1.5 On the plan of the structural elements the name of the profile is written on each profile in the drawing,.
-Name of the project, level and structural element is found in the drawing cartridge.
+1.5 On the plan of the structural elements the name of the profile is written on each profile in the drawing.
+Name of the project, level, and structural element is found in the drawing cartridge.

 1.6 On the plan of the levels is clearly written the position and name of the structural elements and less clear the reference plan.